Sunday, 6 June 2021

 In the first edition of 'The Ceremonies of the Roman Rite Described' Dr Adrian Fortescue notes that Corpus Christi is no longer a holy day.

 Inserted into the book after its printing (1918) is a corrigendum slip indicating that recent changes had reversed the 1911 decree and that Corpus Christi was restored as a holy day.

 At Vespers the antiphons Sacerdos in aeternum etc, are sung, not doubled, with psalms 109, 110, 115, 127 & 147.
 The chapter is of the Sunday and the Office hymn is Pange, lingua.
-After the collect of the Sunday commemorations are sung of the Octave, of St. Basil and of SS Vitus, Modestus & Crescentia.
+After the collect of the Sunday commemorations are sung of the Octave and of St. Norbert.
 The Suffrage is omitted as are the Dominical preces at Compline.